ddyjis/CMT212/Report.md

 pp.pprint(under5_sig)
 ```

-It is found that 78 countries had trend in the mortarity rates and I plotted them on a map in `analysis.html`
+It is found that <u>78 countries had trend in the mortarity rates</u> and I plotted them on a map in `analysis.html`

 ![](http://ww3.sinaimg.cn/large/006tNbRwgy1fezels9n3gj31400fzq4x.jpg)

-It can be seen that South America, part of Africa and Middle East, Northern Europe and Asia had significant trends, probably declines, in mortality rates.
-Developed countries such as the those in North America and Europe showed no trends.
+It can be seen that South America, part of <u>Africa and Middle East, Northern Europe and Asia</u> had <u>significant trends</u>, probably declines, in mortality rates.
+Developed countries such as the those in <u>North America and Europe showed no trends</u>.
 This is could be explained by their sophisticated social welfare before the period that keep children healthy so their trends were steady.
-The central part of Africa did not show a trend.
+The <u>central part of Africa did not show a trend</u>.
 These countries were still relatively high in child mortality rates in 2015.

 Then I tested for trend of each vaccine in each country,